CIBC Square: Design

-The south tower was scheduled to open in 2020 but was delayed until summer 2021.

 The 50 storey north tower (141 Bay Street) will be built on the site of the former GO Transit bus terminal, located behind the Dominion Public Building.
-The north tower is scheduled for completion in 2024.
-The base of the towers will be a four-storey podium housing retail space, including a flagship CIBC retail bank branch.
+The north tower is currently under construction and scheduled for completion in 2025.

-At fourth floor level will be a one-acre, publicly accessible park, elevated over the railway corridor, with varied topography: slopes and hills, horticulture, gardens, shade groves, balconies, and vista areas.
+At the fourth floor level, there is a one-acre, publicly accessible park, elevated over the railway corridor, with year-round activation and varied topography: slopes and hills, horticulture, gardens, shade groves, balconies, and vista areas.

+The fourth floor level also includes an operational food hall at 81 Bay Street, branded TABLE Fare + Social and a future food and beverage offering at 141 Bay Street.

 The overall complex was designed by British architects WilkinsonEyre, and Adamson Associates of Toronto.

 History

 The development is being co-led by Ivanhoé Cambridge and Hines using land acquired from Metrolinx (as well as city-owned Toronto Parking Authority parking lot), and designed by British architectural firm WilkinsonEyre and Adamson Associates of Toronto.
 Ivanhoe Cambridge bought 81 Bay Street (formerly 45 Bay Street) in 2007 and later acquired additional land and air rights over the rail corridor.
 In September 2014, Ivanhoe agreed with Metrolinx to build the new GO Bus Terminal at 81 Bay Street.

+CIBC was announced as the anchor tenant of the south tower (81 Bay Street) in April 2017, with construction beginning in June 2017.
+The south tower was scheduled to open in 2020 but was delayed until summer 2021.
+The Union Station Bus Terminal opened in December 2020.

+Construction on the north tower began in March 2021.
+The north tower was topped out in January 2025.